 (3) The suspension or cancellation of a licence has effect to suspend or cancel the rights and privileges conferred by the licence but does not affect the duties imposed by the licence.

+[Clause 25 inserted by No. 49 of 2000 s.
+52.]

 26. Licensee’s rights before licence amended, suspended or cancelled

 (1) Except as provided by subclauses (2) and (3), this clause applies where the Commission proposes to exercise a power conferred by clause 24 or 25.